nsalminen/dv-volvis/functions.md

 # Implemented functions - Group 16

-# NOTE: We have not included the functions that were modified to render the data in low resolution during interactive mode.
+*NOTE: We have not included the functions that were modified to render the data in low resolution during interactive mode.*
-# Furthermore we have also excluded the ui code for the gradient magnitude controls in the TransferFunction2DView.
+*Furthermore, we have also excluded the ui code for the gradient magnitude controls in the TransferFunction2DView.*